Earth Travel Reviews Home

 What to do?

-Definitely don't miss the Palatine Hill, Roman Forum, Coliseum, or Vatican Museums, but be there when they open; arriving any later runs the risk of being in line behind huge, slow moving tour groups.
+Definitely do not miss the Palatine Hill, Roman Forum, Coliseum, or Vatican Museums, but be there when they open; arriving any later runs the risk of being in line behind huge, slow moving tour groups.
 In the evening, explore the fine food and wine that Rome is famous for.
-For a real treat, make reservations, head to the Piazza Farnese, bring your friend's wallet, and dine at the Ristorante Camponeschi; you won't be disappointed.
+For a real treat, make reservations, head to the Piazza Farnese, and dine at the Ristorante Camponeschi; you will not be disappointed.

 home contact privacy user agreement sitemap